6 Ways subdomains impact your SEO performance

 Although subdomains are useful for an organization, they aren’t necessarily your ticket to that top search result on Google.
 That’s because it all depends on your website, and they should be used on a case-by-case basis.

 A poorly designed website is likely to have a high bounce rate.
-This is when the user clicks away from the page without giving it a chance, because the UX (user experience) is too poor to navigate.
-Now imagine you create a subdomain but still haven’t mastered the UX.
-The impact of your subdomain isn’t going to then boost your original site, because people still won’t want to interact with it.
+If you create a subdomain but still haven’t mastered the UX, then the impact of your subdomain isn’t going to positively influence your original site: people still won’t want to interact with it.

 What’s more, some view a subdomain as competition with yourself.
 Strictly speaking, your subdomain can outperform your main website.
 If they are optimized for the same keywords, then they are going to be competing against one another for the highest ranking.